sidaw/nbsvm/README.md

 # NBSVM
 Since I still receive a good number of emails about this project 4 years later, I decided to put this code on github and write the instructions better.
-The code itself is unchanged (still just as bad).
+The code itself is unchanged.
-Luckily, there are [several other implementations](#other-implementations) in various languages, which are a.s. better!
+Luckily, there are [several other implementations](#other-implementations) in various languages, which are a.s. better.

 ## Running NBSVM
-- Download the data and override the empty data directory in root: "data/rt10662/unigram_rts.mat"
+- Download the data and override the empty data directory in root: for example, you should have "ROOT/data/rt10662/unigram_rts.mat" if this file is at  "ROOT/README.MD"
 - Go to src and run the script master.m to produce the results from the paper
 - Results and details are logged in resultslog.txt and details.txt, respectively
 - A table with all the results is printed, like: